-In 2016, YDWP created the Yellow Dog Nature School whose mission is to provide outdoor nature based educational opportunities for students and the general public within and around the Yellow Dog Watershed.
-The Nature School holds workshops and environmental education classes on a variety of intriguing and creative topics designed to inspire participants to get involved with nature.
+In 2016, YDWP created the Yellow Dog Nature School, whose mission is to provide outdoor nature-based educational opportunities within and around the Yellow Dog Watershed.
+The Nature School holds workshops and programs in a variety of ares, designed to inspire participants, both young and old, to get involved with nature.

 The YDWP Volunteer Stream Monitoring Program, carried out in the spring and fall of each year, brings together students and adults of all ages to evaluate water quality, learning about the larval stages of insects like dragonflies, who live in our water systems and are indicators of a river’s health.
 Participants also learn how to indentify other factors, like erosion or sedimentation, that may indicate problems within the watershed.